jeremylong/DependencyCheck/ant/src/site/markdown/configuration.md

-nuspecAnalyzerEnabled               | Sets whether the .NET Nuget Nuspec Analyzer will be used.                                                  | true nugetconfAnalyzerEnabled            | Sets whether the [experimental](../analyzers/index.html) .NET Nuget packages.config Analyzer will be used. | true cocoapodsAnalyzerEnabled            | Sets whether the [experimental](../analyzers/index.html) Cocoapods Analyzer should be used.                | true bundleAuditAnalyzerEnabled          | Sets whether the [experimental](../analyzers/index.html) Bundle Audit Analyzer should be used.             | true bundleAuditPath                     | Sets the path to the bundle audit executable; only used if bundle audit analyzer is enabled and experimental analyzers are enabled.  | &nbsp;
+nuspecAnalyzerEnabled               | Sets whether the .NET Nuget Nuspec Analyzer will be used.                                                  | true nugetconfAnalyzerEnabled            | Sets whether the [experimental](../analyzers/index.html) .NET Nuget packages.config Analyzer will be used. | true cocoapodsAnalyzerEnabled            | Sets whether the [experimental](../analyzers/index.html) Cocoapods Analyzer should be used.                | true mixAuditAnalyzerEnabled             | Sets whether the [experimental](../analyzers/index.html) Mix Audit Analyzer should be used.                | true mixAuditPath                        | Sets the path to the mix_audit executable; only used if mix audit analyzer is enabled and experimental analyzers are enabled.  | &nbsp;
+bundleAuditAnalyzerEnabled          | Sets whether the [experimental](../analyzers/index.html) Bundle Audit Analyzer should be used.             | true bundleAuditPath                     | Sets the path to the bundle audit executable; only used if bundle audit analyzer is enabled and experimental analyzers are enabled.  | &nbsp;
 swiftPackageManagerAnalyzerEnabled  | Sets whether the [experimental](../analyzers/index.html) Switft Package Analyzer should be used.           | true